netsage-project/tstat-transport/README.md

 ##### --directory

-This is the path to the "root" of the directory structure where tstat writes the timestamped directories and logfiles.
+Path to the "root" of the directory structure where tstat writes the timestamped directories and logfiles.
 No default.

 ##### --config

 Path to the .ini style config file used to pass configuration directives to the underlying transport code.

-Default: `./config.ini`.
+Default: `./config.ini`

 #### Optional

 ##### --bits

-The transfer threshold in bytes.
-Any transfer below this threshold below will be ignored/not archived.
+The transfer threshold in bits.
+Any transfer below this threshold below will be ignored.

-Default: `25Gb`.
+Default: `1000000000`

 ##### --transport

 Specify the underlying transport to send the JSON over.
 Currently, only RabbitMQ is supported.

-Default: `rabbit`.
+Default: `rabbit`

 ##### --single

-Only process a single "timestamped directory" of files, send JSON and exit.
-This is mostly useful for development or debugging.
+Process a single "timestamped directory" of files, send JSON and exit.
+This is primarily for development or debugging.

 ##### --verbose and --debug

-`--verbose` just outputs additional logging information built in to the code. `--debug` changes the log level to `logging.DEBUG` in the transport module.
-This is primarily for debugging connection problems with RabbitMQ, or get detailed output on the transactions with the remote server.
+`--verbose` triggers additional log output. `--debug` changes the log level to `logging.DEBUG` in the transport module.
+This is primarily for debugging connection problems with RabbitMQ, or to get detailed output on the transactions with the remote server.

 ## Config file

-tstat_send uses an .ini style config file to pass options to the underlying transport code.
+`tstat_send` uses an .ini style configuration file to pass options to the underlying transport code.
 Doing this with command-line args would be too ponderous.
 Example config file:

     [rabbit]
     # host/port are required for all transport variants